Kunalapk/SmartRecyclerView/README.md

         }

         override fun onLoadNext() {
-	    // onLoadNext() will be called if isPaginated = true and user scrolls to bottom or the smartRecyclerView.
+	    // onLoadNext() will be called if isPaginated = true and user scrolls to bottom of the smartRecyclerView.
             Toast.makeText(baseContext,"OnLoadNext",Toast.LENGTH_LONG).show()
         }